Community Discovery in Dynamic Networks: a Survey: Classification

 \subsubsection{Evolving memberships, evolving properties}

 Methods in this category do not impose constraints on how dynamic communities can evolve: nodes can switch between them, communities can appear or disappear, and their density can change.
-Two main approaches are currently present in this category: \begin{itemize} \item In \cite{JRF07} and \cite{Mucha2010}, edges are added between nodes in different snapshots.
-Static community detection algorithms are consequently run on this trans-temporal network \item In \cite{VLM15} and \cite{HMNS16}, the authors search for persistent cliques of a minimal size in link streams. \end{itemize}
+Three main approaches are currently present in this category: \begin{itemize} \item In \cite{JRF07} and \cite{Mucha2010}, edges are added between nodes in different snapshots.
+Static community detection algorithms are consequently run on this trans-temporal network \item In \cite{VLM15} and \cite{HMNS16}, the authors search for persistent cliques of a minimal size in link streams \item In \cite{xu2014dynamic}, a dynamic stochastic block model is defined that allows both affiliations and densities to change. \end{itemize}

-Methods in this subcategory: \cite{JRF07,Mucha2010,VLM15,HMNS16}
+Methods in this subcategory: \cite{JRF07,Mucha2010,VLM15,HMNS16,xu2014dynamic}

 Refer to \textbf{Appendix \ref{subcat11}} for methods description.